 The Observatory is operated for INAF by the d'REM Team, a delocalized group of people.

-18 Mar 2024 ◊ REM AOT49 approved programs are listed in the GREEN list.
-The REM team (info@rem.inaf.it) will contact you for the completion of phase II.
+24 Mar 2025 ◊ REM AOT51 approved programmes are listed in the ORANGE list.
+The REM team (info@rem.inaf.it) will contact you to complete Phase II.